open/close all folders

 - Crouching Moron, Hidden Badass: It may seem easy to mock him given his reduced circumstances and stammer-like pauses, but he ends up graduating from the Assassin's Guild postgraduate course with full marks, which is no mean feat.

-- Dead All Along: Dr Cruces had actually killed him about a third of the way through the story.
+- Dead All Along: From around the moment he first gets his hands on the gonne.
+The narration states that what carried on for a while longer wasn't really Edward.
+Dr Cruces had actually killed him about a third of the way through the story.

 - Painting the Medium: Edward unnerves his fellow nobles because he thinks in italics.
 Such people, the narration asserts, need watching.
 Preferably from a distance.